 Sephiroth didn't respond to the accusation, but when he'd sufficiently cooked the two marshmallows on his stick, he took Cloud's plate with chocolate and graham cracker and skillfully slid the first marshmallow off the stick and in between the chocolate and cracker.

 "You should be able to eat at least one s'more before you and Zack finish the whole bag," Sephiroth told Cloud as he handed the wide-eyed blond his plate, feeling his stomach do a funny flip at the happy curl of Cloud's lips.
-He realized his eyes were focused there a bit too long when the fire snapped particularly loudly, drawing his attention back to his cooling marshmallow still speared on his stick.
+He realized his eyes were focused there a bit too long when the fire snapped particularly loudly, drawing Sephiroth's attention back to his cooling marshmallow still speared on his stick.
 Zack's amused stare from the other side of the fire he completely ignored.

 The rest of the night was peaceful for Cloud.
 After Sephiroth's impromptu gift of a s'more—and it tasted better than any other that night—they talked more, though not about anything serious.
 Eventually they all settled down to sleep, and if Cloud craned his neck he could see both SOLDIERs while still curled up in his sleeping bag.
 Zack's arms were splayed wide, as though the cool evening air didn't bother him one bit, his face relaxed in sleep.
 Sephiroth's face was turned away from Cloud, but the bright silver hair held back in a long ponytail was almost iridescent in the moonlight.
 Cloud fell asleep hoping tomorrow would be like today.